Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Modelling for highway motion planning

 Similarly to \cite{evens_LearningMPCInteractionAware_2021}, we conclude that collision occurs whenever at least one corner of at least one vehicle is at distance zero from the other vehicle.
 For each target vehicle in the environment, this leads to 8 constraints similar to \eqref{eq:obstacle-avoidance-abstract} with functions $h$ of the form \eqref{eq:collision-distance}; one for every corner of every vehicle.
 The reduction of the approximation error thus comes at the cost of a moderate increase in computational demand of the constraint.

 It is worthwhile to note that many other collision constraint formulations exist \cite{hermans_PenaltyMethodBased_2018, debrouwere_TimeoptimalPathFollowing_2013,zhang_optimization-based_2018}.
 In particular, preliminary experiments suggested that the method proposed in \cite{debrouwere_TimeoptimalPathFollowing_2013} performs similarly to the projection formulation.
-However, it introduces additional auxiliary variables for every node in the scenario tree, inducing a visible computational overhead.
-For this reason, it is less suitable for planning over scenario trees and we have not included it in our final experimental comparison.
+However, it introduces{ both \cite{debrouwere_TimeoptimalPathFollowing_2013} and the well-known signed distance formulation \cite{zhang_optimization-based_2018} introduce} additional auxiliary variables for every node in the scenario tree, inducing a visible computational overhead.
+For this reason, it is{they are} less suitable for planning over scenario trees and we have not included it{them} in our final experimental comparison.